-Reglazing your glasses means you can replace your lenses and keep your frames.
-The benefits of doing so include saving money, time and the environment; all three of which you can agree are perfect reasons to give it a try.
+Reglazing your glasses means you can replace your lenses and keep your favourite frames.
+The benefits of doing so include saving money, time, and the environment; all three of which you can agree are perfect reasons to give it a try.

 When should I reglaze my glasses?

-Updated prescription – you should be having your eyesight tested every two years in the UK, and so with regular check-ups you can keep up to date with your prescriptions.
+You should be having your eyesight tested every two years in the UK, and so with regular check-ups, you can keep up to date with your prescriptions changes.
 Unfortunately for many, our eyesight does deteriorate over time and sometimes it may only be a minor change on a fairly new pair of glasses.
 This is where reglazing is the perfect solution, addressing the vision change without the expensive outlay of new glasses.

 What are the benefits of reglazing my glasses?

-Replacing lenses generally has a much quicker turnaround time than starting from scratch, as sourcing the frames is taken out of the process and at Lensology, stock is held and glazing is done inhouse in a dedicated lab, so you are dealing direct with no retailer middleman.
+Replacing just your lenses generally has a much quicker turnaround time than starting from scratch, as sourcing the frames is taken out of the process.
+Here at Lensology stock is held and glazing is done in-house in a dedicated lab, so you are dealing with us direct, with no retailer middleman.